Registration is Open

 Sponsored by Martin Guitar

-Since 2005, the Wind Gap Academy for Kids (BGA) has been teaching kids to play, sing, and perform bluegrass music on-site at the festival.
-The free three-day program consists of guitar, fiddle, mandolin, banjo, bass, dobro, and cello instruction; group sessions; harmony singing; and guest appearances by musicians who are performing at Wind Gap.
+Since 2005, the Wind Gap Academy for Kids (BGA) has taught kids to play, sing, and perform bluegrass music on-site at the festival.
+The free three-day program consists of guitar, fiddle, mandolin, banjo, bass, dobro, and cello instruction; group sessions; harmony singing; and guest appearances by musicians performing at Wind Gap.
 The grand finale is a ‘Graduation Gig’ Sunday afternoon on the Main Stage.
 Approximately 25 kids participate each year.
 They have fun, learn new skills, grow in confidence and make friends that can last a lifetime.

 We are committed to keeping traditional bluegrass alive by passing it on to the upcoming generation through education.